tensorflow/tensorflow/g3doc/Dialects/Affine.md

 dimension indices and symbols into a list of results, with affine expressions combining the indices and symbols.
-Affine maps distinguish between [indices and symbols](#dimensions-and-symbols) because indices are inputs to the affine map when the latter may be called through an operation, such as [affine.apply](#affineapply-operation) operation, whereas symbols are bound when an affine mapping is established (e.g. when a memref is formed, establishing a memory [layout map](../LangRef.md#layout-map)).
+Affine maps distinguish between [indices and symbols](#dimensions-and-symbols) because indices are inputs to the affine map when the map is called (through an operation such as [affine.apply](#affineapply-operation)), whereas symbols are bound when the map is established (e.g. when a memref is formed, establishing a memory [layout map](../LangRef.md#layout-map)).

 Affine maps are used for various core structures in MLIR.
 The restrictions we